Get a demo of Culture Amp

 How does Architecture and Planning compare?

-People in Architecture & Planning were much more positive than average regarding Company Performance, Collaboration & Communication, and Inclusion.
+People in Architecture & Planning were much more positive than average regarding Inclusion.

-On the lower side, people in Architecture & Planning had much lower favorable scores than average in Voice.
+On the lower side, people in Architecture & Planning had much lower favorable scores than average in Action and Management.

-People working in Architecture & Planning are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Architecture & Planning are less engaged than Engaging Growth.
+People working in Architecture & Planning are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Architecture & Planning are less engaged than Civil Engineering, Investment Management, Legal Services, and Venture Capital & Private Equity.

-People in Architecture & Planning were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 24% of people disagreeing (+1% above average).
+People in Architecture & Planning were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 19% of people disagreeing (+2% above average).

 How long do people stay?